 - 3 teaspoons dried basil

-- 2 tsp granulated sugar (leave out or use honey for GAPS diet)
+- 1-3 tablespoons granulated sugar (leave out or use honey for GAPS diet)

 - 1 teaspoon red pepper flakes, optional

 - salt and black pepper, to taste

-- In a medium sauce pot over medium-low heat, cook onions in olive oil until they begin to turn translucent.
+- In a medium saucepot over medium-low heat, sweat onions in olive oil until they begin to turn translucent.
+Add minced fennel, and sweat a few minutes more.
 Add garlic and cook until fragrant, about a minute.
-Add wine and turn heat to high, until wine simmers away completely.
+Add wine and turn heat to high, until wine simmers down to about a tablespoon.

-- Add tomatoes, bay leaves and parsley stems.
-Simmer on low heat, partially covered for at least thirty minutes, or a couple hours (the longer it simmers the more intense the flavor).
+- Add tomatoes, bay leaves, and parsley stems.
+Simmer on low heat, partially covered for at least thirty minutes, or a couple of hours (the longer it simmers the more intense the flavor).
+Remove bay leaves and parsley stems when finished simmering.

-- To finish, remove parsley stems and bay leaves.
-Stir in sugar, pepper flakes, dried herbs, fresh herbs and season with salt and black pepper to your liking.
+- Stir in dried basil, white pepper, fresh herbs, sugar, red pepper flakes (if using), and season with salt and black pepper to your liking.